lokesh/lokesh-dhakar/src/posts/gdp-histomap.md

 ## The original _Histomap_

-This chart is inspired by John B. Sparks work, [The Histomap](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~200375~3001080:The-Histomap-), published in 1931.
+This chart is inspired by John B. Sparks' work, [The Histomap](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~200375~3001080:The-Histomap-), published in 1931.
 The original work was an attempt to visualize 4000 years of civilization into a set of colorful flows on a five foot (1.5m) tall chart.
 It was ambitious... but flawed.
 Daniel Brownstein does a thorough critique of John B. Spark's _Histomap_ on his blog, [Musings on Maps](https://dabrownstein.com/2013/08/13/reading-the-histomap/).